Los Angeles Times

 steam shovel

-Horseshoe Meadow Road construction
+Horseshoe Meadows Road construction

 (Fotocard courtesy of Inyo County Sesquicentennial)